huhailinguist/huhailinguist.github.io/projects/index.md

 Currently we have the following papers, abstracts accepted or in prep.

+Hu, Hai, Wen Li, and Sandra Kübler.
+(2018).
+Detecting Syntactic Features of Translated Chinese.
+In *Proceedings of 2018 NAACL 2nd Workshop on Stylistic Variation*.
+New Orleans, Louisiana, USA.

 Lin, Chien-Jer Charles and Hai Hu.
 (2018).
 Syntactic Complexity as a Measure of Linguistic Authenticity in Modern Chinese.
 To present at *The 26th Annual Conference of International Association of Chinese Linguistics (IACL-26) & The 20th International Conference on Chinese Language and Culture (ICCLC-20)*.
 Madison, Wisconsin, USA.

 ## Usage of English acronyms in Chinese text